-Fig. 9 Represents the qualitative determination of the antimicrobial activity of immobilized phages against Escherichia coli by disc diffusion method.
+Fig 9.
+Represents the qualitative determination of the antimicrobial activity of immobilized phages against Escherichia coli by disc diffusion method.

-3.7.3.
-Evaluation of antimicrobial ability of phages encapsulated in nanofibers over time bacterial population was quantified at 5-day intervals over the course of 30 days.
+3.5.
+Evaluation of Antimicrobial Ability of Phages Encapsulated in Nanofibers Over Time

+After nanofibers storing active (with immobilized phages) and control samples (without phages) for one month at three different temperatures (24°C, 4°C, and -20°C), their antimicrobial effectiveness was evaluated.
+In a suspension containing 103 CFU/mL Escherichia coli bacteria, the remaining bacterial population was quantified at 5-day intervals over the course of 30 days.
 The control samples without phages exhibited no antimicrobial effect.
-Active nanofibers containing bacteriophages gradually lost antibacterial activity after one month at 24°C. However, nanofibers stored at 4°C and -20°C maintained their ability to lyse and destroy the target bacteria even after one month of storage (Fig. 10).
+Active nanofibers containing bacteriophages gradually lost antibacterial activity after one month at 24°C. However, nanofibers stored at 4°C and -20°C maintained their ability to lyse and destroy the target bacteria even after one month of storage (Fig 10).